jonkeegan/behind-this-website/README.md

 #### What is this?

-This checklist is meant to as a reporting tool to help journalists and researchers when trying to find out who published a website.
+This checklist is meant to be used as a reporting tool to help journalists and researchers when trying to find out who published a website.
 This is meant to be used in conjunction with offline reporting techniques.

 Following this checklist does not guarantee that you can unmask the owner of a website that does not want to be found, but it can help surface crucial clues and connections that can act as leads for further reporting.